Swissair Flight 330: History

-Air Traffic Control Transcript
+Air traffic control transcript

-'(Start of conversation with Zurich ATC, Note: Conversation of the recording begins following the initial explosion).

-Swissair 330: Ah, 330 we have a problem with the cabin compression we have to return to Zurich.
+(Start of conversation with Zurich ATC.
+Note: conversation of the recording begins following the initial explosion.)Swissair 330: Ah, 330 we have trouble with the cabin compression, we have to return to Zurich.

 Zurich ATC: Roger, what is your actual level?

-Swissair 330: 140, Request return corse.
+Swissair 330: 140, request reverse course.

 Zurich ATC: Roger then make a, right turn Swissair 330.

-Swissair 330: Zurich from Swissair 330, We suspect an explosion in the aft compartment of the aircraft, errr everything is ok at the moment.
-We request immediate descent and firefighting equipment on the ground...For landing.
+Swissair 330: Zurich from Swissair 330, we suspect an explosion in the aft compartment of the aircraft, everything is ok at the moment, but we request descent clearance immediately and firefighting equipment on the ground...for landing.

 Zurich ATC: Swissair 330 say again please?

-Swissair 330: Ur Swissair 330 we request the police to, urr.....investigate the incident.
+Swissair 330: We also request the police, err.....to investigate the incident.

-Swissair 330: Zurich Swissair 330 we have fire on board....Request an immediate landing.
+Swissair 330: Zurich Swissair 330 we have fire on board....request an immediate landing.

 Swissair 330: This is an emergency Zurich from 330.